 (See: https://www.asa.org.uk/codes-and-rulings/advertising-codes/non-broadcast-code.html)

 Compliance with consumer law.
-Comply with all applicable consumer law.
+Comply with all applicable consumer law including the Digital Markets, Competition and Consumers Act.

 Constant review of industry guidance.
 Games companies should keep information and guidance published by TIGA under review at https://tiga.org/about-tiga-and-our-industry/consumer-advice.

 Acceptable behaviour standards.
-Make explicitly clear the standard of behaviour required and behaviour that will not be accepted.
+Make explicitly clear the standard of behaviour required and behaviour that will not be accepted and enforce these standards.

 Prevent illegal behaviour.
-Take additional measures to prevent the furtherance of illegal behaviour that has been recognized as harmful and prevalent in online communities.
-These harms include child sexual exploitation and abuse, terrorist activity, organized immigration crime, extreme and revenge pornography, harassment and cyberstalking, hate crimes, encouraging or assisting suicide, incitement of violent, sale of illegal goods/services, accessing content illegally uploaded from prisons and the distribution of indecent images by under 18s.
+Take steps to understand and assess the risks of potential illegal behaviour players might be subjected to and take additional measures to prevent and take down illegal content in online communities.
+These harms include, amongst other things, child sexual exploitation and abuse, terrorist activity, organized immigration crime, extreme and revenge pornography, harassment and cyberstalking, hate crimes, encouraging or assisting suicide, drugs and firearms offences, offences relating to illegal immigration and human trafficking, offences relating to the proceeds of crime and fraud, incitement of violent, sale of illegal goods/services, accessing content illegally uploaded from prisons and the distribution of indecent images by under 18s.

 Prevent online harms.
-Also take measures to prevent the furtherance of other online harms, including cyberbullying and trolling, extremist content and activity, coercive behaviour, intimidation, disinformation, violent content, advocacy of self-harm and the promotion of female genital mutilation.
+Take steps to understand and assess the risks of potential online harms players might be subjected to and take additional measures to prevent and take down harmful content.
+These harms include, amongst other things, cyberbullying and trolling, extremist content and activity, coercive behaviour, intimidation, disinformation, violent content, advocacy of self-harm, the promotion of female genital mutilation and other physical or psychological harms.

 Player management system.
 Set up proportionate systems to manage players’ behaviour online, including appropriate systems, procedures, technologies and investment, including in staffing, training and support of human moderators.

 Assist law enforcement.
-Comply with any requests by law enforcement to assist with specific monitoring, for example, where a specific threat to the safety of children has been identified and support investigations to bring criminals who break the law in online games to justice.
-(Nevertheless, for the avoidance of doubt, games businesses are not expected to undertake general monitoring of all communications on their online services, as this would be a disproportionate burden on companies and would raise privacy concerns.)
+Comply with any requests by law enforcement where doing so is in accordance with legal obligations and duties.
+For example, assisting law enforcement where a specific threat to the safety of children has been identified and support investigations to bring criminals who break the law in online games to justice.

 Effective user reporting.
 Take prompt, transparent and effective action following user reporting, including by imposing proportionate sanctions on players who breach behaviour policies in an appropriate timeframe.

 Safety technology.
-Purchase or develop safety technologies to reduce the burden on users to stay safe online and assist with identifying, flagging, blocking or removing illegal or harmful content.
+Purchase or develop safety technologies to address online safety risks and assist with identifying, flagging, blocking or removing illegal or harmful content.

 Support for users.
 Provide information to users who have suffered online harm about appropriate sources of support.